 Symptom / Error FRU / Action in Sequence Errors occur only when the port replicator is used.
 See "Port Replicator Checkout" on page 18.
-PC Card slot pin is damaged.
-PC Card slots assembly

-Note: If you cannot find a symptom or an error in this list and the problem remains, see "Undetermined Problems"
+Note: If you cannot find a symptom or an error in this list and the problem remains, see "Undetermined Problems."